uloco/numix-cursor/README.md

 This is version 0.9.9-4 and is currently up to date with testing version.

-This theme is tested only under Ubuntu with the Unity desktop & Arch with the Gnome desktop, but should work fine under other distros.
+This theme is tested only under Ubuntu with the Unity desktop & Arch with the Gnome desktop, but should work fine under other distros/DE's.

 For the moment, the only size supported is 24px

-You can find the most-recent (but possibly unstable) version in the testing repo here: https://github.com/osendott/custom_cursor_testing
+You can find the most-recent version as well as any issues we're working on in the testing repo here: https://github.com/osendott/custom_cursor_testing

-We recommend however, you use the stable version.
+If you encounter any problems, please post your issues to THIS repo and/or e-mail, it will be greatly appreciated.

 ## Current design preview